apecloud/kubeblocks-labs/iximiuz/kubeblocks-201-83b9a997/index.md

 ## What’s Next?

-- **Explore** Other Databases: Extend the same principles to PostgreSQL, Redis, MongoDB, Elasticsearch, Qdrant, and many more.
+- **Explore Other Databases**: Apply the same upgrade principles to PostgreSQL, Redis, MongoDB, Elasticsearch, Qdrant, and more.
-- **Advance** to the Next Tutorial: Discover **full lifecycle management**—including backups, restores, and failover—showcasing how KubeBlocks handles production-grade database operations at **Operator Capability Level 5**.
+- **Advance to the Next Tutorial**: Discover **full lifecycle management**—including backups, restores, and failover—showing how KubeBlocks delivers robust database operations that approach **higher Operator Capability Levels**.

 By leveraging KubeBlocks’ built-in intelligence for upgrade orchestration and HA failover, you can keep your database versions current and reliable with ease.